-Thailand — Malaysia's big neighbor to the north — gets more attention from tourists.
+Thailand, Malaysia's big neighbor to the north, often gets more attention from tourists.
 A lot of travelers skip Malaysia altogether during their trips to Southeast Asia.
-Sadly, they're missing out: Malaysia welcomes everyone with a diverse mix of culture that is different from anyplace else.
+Sadly, they're missing out: Malaysia is blessed with a diverse mix of cultures that makes it different from anyplace else.

 - Time Difference: UTC + 8 hours (13 hours ahead of U.S. Eastern Standard Time)